 Corn is a warm weather crop.
-In our prairie climate (Zone 2B-3) it’s best to wait until late May to seed corn in your garden.
-In hot springs we’ve been out as early as May 19, this year we started on May 27.
-You just gotta go with the flow.
+In our prairie climate (Zone 2B-3) it’s best to wait until late May or early June to seed corn in your garden.
+More important than air temperature, the soil needs to be warm so the seed will germinate.

 Corn picked at the optimum time is sweet and juicy, but wait too long and all that sweetness turns to starch.
 That’s why it pays to read the corn seed packages carefully and choose according to days to maturity as well as your desired sweetness level.
 Here’s a corn variety chart that provides more info on sweet corn, or read heirloom vs hybrid seeds for a general understanding of different seed varieties.

 Once you know what type of corn you want to plant, think strategically and stagger your planting so that you don’t end up having all your corn ripen on the same day.
 Growing corn is easy – planning what variety and when to plant it is the tricky part.

 We’re still working on mastering that technique – although there’s something special about a week in late August when all you eat is fresh corn on the cob – breakfast, lunch and dinner with corn muffins for snack!

 When you’re looking at the seed, it’s easy to forget just how big and tall corn grows.
 Think about the final plant and give it the proper spacing it needs for best results.
 When in doubt, follow the instructions on the package!

 We planted our Canadian Early Supersweet Hybrid 1 inch deep with about 4 inches between the seeds.
 Our rows ended up only about 1 1/2 feet apart instead of the 3 feet that’s recommended.
 It’s a tight squeeze, but I’m sure it’ll be fine – right?!